The Learning Centre:

 Bonus tax tips:

-- If you sold your home in 2017: make sure to designate it as your principal residence when you file your tax return—forgetting this step could mean the principal residence exemption gets denied and the capital gain from the sale would be taxed as income
+- If you sold your home last year: make sure to designate it as your principal residence when you file your tax return—forgetting this step could mean the principal residence exemption gets denied and the capital gain from the sale would be taxed as income

-- If you have a balance due, avoid extra fees by filing on time: filing penalties on any amount owing is calculated as 5% of your balance due plus 1% per month for a maximum of 12 months
+- If you have a balance due on your 2019 tax return: the deadline for payment has been extended to September 1st (which is 4 months later than usual)—penalties on any amount owing past the extended deadline will be calculated as 5% of your balance due, plus 1% per month for a maximum of 12 months

 Have a tax refund coming your way?
 Let us help you put it to good use.